gabby-01/Storytelling-COVID-19-Data-Analysis-with-R/README.md

 # Introduction
-The COVID-19 Data Analysis project utilizes R, Python and Tableau.
+The COVID-19 Data Analysis project utilizes R programming language.
 The project analyzes the "Coronavirus (COVID-19) Deaths" dataset obtained from the [Our World in Data](https://ourworldindata.org/covid-deaths).
 Our World in Data is a public resource that provides open access to its data for the public and policymakers.

 # Aim & Objectives
-**Aim**: To analyze COVID-19 dataset and gain insights into the current trends and patterns of the disease across different countries in order to provide meaningful recommendations, policies, interventions, and strategies aimed at reducing the impact of the disease and protecting public health.
+**Aim**: To analyze the COVID-19 dataset and gain insights into the current trends and patterns of the disease across different countries in order to provide meaningful recommendations, policies, interventions, and strategies aimed at reducing the impact of the disease and protecting public health.

 **Objectives**:
 * To conduct data exploration in order to understand the structure of the dataset by using R programming language.
-* To perform data preprocessing using R progamming language to clean, transform, and enhance the quality of the data for the improvement of accuracy in further analysis.
+* To perform data preprocessing using R programming language to clean, transform, and enhance the quality of the data for the improvement of accuracy in further analysis.
-* To coduct data visualisation on the generated questions of community problems of COVID-19 by using R programming language.
+* To conduct data visualisation on the generated questions of community problems of COVID-19 by using R programming language.
-* To provide comprehensive interpretation of the visualisations for each question, encompassing the four types of data analysis: descriptive, diagnostic, predictive, and prescriptive.
+* To provide a comprehensive interpretation of the visualisations for each question, encompassing the four types of data analysis: descriptive, diagnostic, predictive, and prescriptive.

 # Dataset
 * **Dataset**: [owid-covid-data](https://docs.google.com/spreadsheets/d/1y54iWRwsC_IvG4-lsCgjU4aW8DrSKVf_/edit?usp=share_link&ouid=103544631015385382299&rtpof=true&sd=true)